ChenRocks/UNITER/README.md

 [SNLI-VE](https://github.com/necla-ml/SNLI-VE), and
 Image-Text Retrieval for [COCO](https://cocodataset.org/#home) and [Flickr30k](http://shannon.cs.illinois.edu/DenotationGraph/).
+UNITER-base pre-training with in-domain data is also available now.
 We plan to release the large model and more downstream tasks but do not have a time table as of now.